Herbal medicine shops

 If you import cosmetic products, you are required to notify the Department for Business, Innovation and Skills (BIS) about the importation.
 The importer also needs to have (readily accessible for inspection) a 'product information package' giving details about the cosmetic product.
 If you are not importing, but are obtaining cosmetics from an importer, you should obtain reliable assurances from the importer that it has complied with the above requirements.

-For further information see our leaflet 'Cosmetic products - safety, composition and labelling'.
+For further information see 'Cosmetic products'.

 Any claims made about a product must be true and not misleading.
 This includes oral, written or pictorial claims.
 Particular requirements include the following: